 - Delivery person cannot be the patient’s agent as they are the agent for the pharmacy

-- Operational arrangements should be made prior to deliveries to ensure patient or agent will be available to accept delivery.
+- Arrangements should be made prior to delivering to ensure patient or agent will be available to accept and sign for the delivery

 Auditable and Traceable

-- Members and the pharmacy are responsible for the medication and personal health information until it is received by the patient or designated agent.
+- The pharmacy is responsible for the security of the medication and personal health information until it is received by the patient or their agent.

-- Members should ensure the authenticity of patient or agent signatures on the delivery records
+- The pharmacy should ensure the authenticity of patient or agent signatures on the delivery record

 Requirements under the Narcotic Safety and Awareness Act:

-For deliveries outside of Canada, it is recommended that members contact the delivery service to find out what documentation is required to ship prescription medications:
+- For deliveries outside of Canada, it is recommended to contact the delivery service to find out what documentation is required to ship prescription medications:

-- Ensure that the integrity of the drug is maintained, i.e. medications requiring cold chain protection must be shipped in the appropriate containers, etc.
+- Ensure that the integrity of the drug is maintained, and that medications requiring cold chain protection must be shipped in the appropriate containers